leodct/shadow_protocol/readme.md

 - **Panel**: A container that can hold other UI elements.
 - **ImageDisplay**: Displays an image as a UI element.
 - **VariableDisplay**: A special label that can display a variable's value and update it in real-time.

+# Scene System

+The Scene system is designed to provide a simple container where you can store as many GameObjects and UIs as you want, allowing you to easily enable/disable all elements, search them or manage them.
+It is divided into 2 parts:

+- **Scene class**: A container for GameObjects and UIs with methods for easy-access and mass manipulation of stored objects.
+- **SceneManager class**: The root of the game engine itself, the SceneManager class stores all the game's scenes and allows for easy loading/unloading.

 ## Contributing